axel-gonzalez-dev/keto-recipes/.github/ISSUE_TEMPLATE/new-feature.md

 ---
-name: Issue template
+name: New Feature
-about: Issue default template
+about: A new feature to add into the project
 title: FEATURE
 labels: feature
 assignees: axel-gonzalez-dev